sharkymark/v2-templates/code-marketplace/README.md

 `coder templates push --variable workspaces_namespace='my-namespace' --variable use_kubeconfig=true  -y`

-Alternatively, the managed  terraform variables can be specified in the template UI
+Alternatively, the terraform variables can be specified in the template UI

 ### Authentication

 This template will use ~/.kube/config or if the control plane's service account token to authenticate to a Kubernetes cluster

 Be sure to specify the workspaces_namespace variable during workspace creation to the Kubernetes namespace the workspace will be deployed to

+### VS Code extensions

+1. The Coder Operator installs a private VS Code extension marketplace e.g., on a VM or with `helm` in Kubernetes
+1. Manually download extensions as `vsix` files onto the marketplace server

+`wget https://marketplace.visualstudio.com/_apis/public/gallery/publishers/GitHub/vsextensions/copilot/1.135.544/vspackage -O GitHub.copilot-1.135.544.vsix`

+1. Run the `code-marketplace` to unzip and install the extension into the server's file structure

+`/usr/bin/code-marketplace add GitHub.copilot-1.135.544.vsix --extensions-dir /home/coder/vsc-extensions`

 ### Resources